 The Goals of GPELF are:

-the elimination of LF as a public health problem by 2020 and
+the elimination of LF as a public health problem and

 the alleviation of physical, social and economic hardship in individuals who have LF-induced disability.